alcantarar/dryft/documentation/JOSS_submission/paper.md

 (Figure 1).
 Once aerial phases have been identified using the vertical GRF signal, this process can be applied to horizontal GRF signals.

-![Figure 2: Force measured during each aerial phase before (red) and after (blue) using Dryft to correct the drifting vertical ground reaction force signal.
+![Force measured during each aerial phase before (red) and after (blue) using Dryft to correct the drifting vertical ground reaction force signal.
 Each dot represents the force measured by the treadmill at the middle of an aerial phase.](steps2.png)

 To test the performance of this method, I added drift to a 30-second vertical GRF signal collected by an instrumented